June 2025 - LynLake Centers for WellBeing

 What Helps

 Here’s the truth: it’s okay if your child is bored sometimes.
-It’s okay if your summer doesn’t resemble a Pinterest board.
+In fact, boredom is good for your children (caveat: as long as there are limits set on screen time – we’re talking true boredom with no distractions), as research shows boredom is the very state that fuels creativity.
+It’s also okay if your kids’ summer doesn’t resemble a Pinterest board.
 And it’s more than okay to admit that this season feels hard.

 Parenting was never meant to happen in isolation.
 Your well-being is not a luxury… it’s a necessity.